-Notes: Estimated response of asset prices to Bauer and Swanson (2022) monetary policy surprises, scaled to a ten basis point surprise, on the day of the FOMC announcement (day 0) and cumulative responses over the subsequent (1-20) trading days.
-S&P 500 and the US dollar exchange rate are measured as log changes (that is, returns), VIX as changes in index points, and credit spreads as changes in percentage points.
+Estimated response of asset prices to Bauer and Swanson (2022a) monetary policy surprises, scaled to a 10bp surprise, on the day of the FOMC announcement (day 0) and cumulative responses over the subsequent (1-20) trading days.
+S&P 500 and Dollar are measured as log changes (i.e., returns), VIX as changes in index points, and credit spreads as changes in percentage points.
 The sample contains all FOMC announcements from January 1988 to December 2019.
-The sample for the VIX starts in January 1990, the high-yield option-adjusted spread (HY OAS) in January 1997, and the commercial paper (CP) spread in April 1997.
+The sample for the VIX starts in January 1990, the HY OAS in January 1997, and the CP spread in April 1997.
 Shaded areas correspond to 90 percent confidence intervals based on Huber-White heteroskedasticity-robust standard errors.

-the initially negative response turns positive after four days and becomes statistically significant after twelve days.
+Indeed, the dynamic responses in panels (C)-(E) of Figure 2 show that bond spreads go in the expected direction over time, increasing over the days following a surprise monetary tightening.
+Interestingly, the upward drift movement is not confined to the first few days; instead, there is an evident upward drift in spreads for several some weeks after the announcement.
+For example, in the case of the Baa spread, the initially negative response turns positive after four days and becomes statistically significant after twelve days.
 Again, lack of liquidity and transparency in corporate bond markets may help to explain this result, although the duration of the effect remains puzzling.
-There appears also to be some drift in the responses of S&P 500 and the VIX volatility index, although in those cases the drift is less pronounced.
+There appears also to be some drift in the responses of S&P 500 and the VIX, although in those cases the drift is less pronounced.